jessicablank/eat-da-burger/README.md

  - UPDATE: The user can move the burger between columns via the `Devour It` and `Make It Again` buttons.
  - DELETE: The user can delete the burger from the database via the `Send It Back!` and `X` buttons.

-I saw the value of the client-side delete function almost immediately.
+I saw the value of a client-side delete function almost immediately.
 I won't record the inappropriate (but hilarious) burger name I discovered all over my project on a Wednesday morning.
 You can ask me via email.

 I also updated the styling and added pictures from Bob's Burgers.
 I showed the project to my friends to test it.
-They were impressed, but stumped.
+They were stumped.

-I thought the Burger of the Day art images would inspire users to type a clever burger name.
+I thought the "Burger of the Day" art images would inspire users to type a clever burger name.
 Instead, the burger names on the images were difficult to read and intimidated the users.
 Users felt pressure to come up with a clever burger name on their own.
 Watching the users struggle also showed me that every time the page refreshed to move a burger, the images flashed awkwardly.
 Back to refactoring.

 ![CRUD](./screenshotv2.PNG "Refactored CRUD with Bob's Burgers Family")